mshiltonj/resource-routing/README.md

 Some users may want to conditionally enable it. (i.e. in development, but not in production);

+## .set_handler_wrapper(func)

+When generating routes, Resource Routing sets up a closure for dispatching your request handlers.
+The default implementation is:

+    function(handler, req, res){
+      handler(req, res);
+    }

+The `handler` here is your controller action.
+The default closure does anything, it just passes the request through.

+But you can override this, providing your own closure do whatever you want:

+    routing.set_wrapper(function(handler, req, res){
+      console.log("CUSTOM WRAPPER");
+      var options = { extra_data: "example"};
+      handler(req, res, options);
+    })

+You can define you own controller action method signature (making sure your controller actions implement the signature), set up some global logging or metrics.
+It's up to you.

+NOTE: Async coding practices with callback handlers make come into play here.

+## .reset_handler_wrapper()

+This resets the handler wrapper back to the default, non-additive closure.

 ## Arbitrary routes (get, post, put, delete):

 You can declare all arbitrary non-restful routes through the resource-routing interface.